enjmiah/virtuawin-bar/README.md

 ### Building from source

-`virtuawin-bar` requires a C++14 compiler, CMake, and [Cairo][cairo].
-For convenience, (a subset of) Cairo is included in this repository under `3rdparty`, and will be used if it is not detected on your system.
+*virtuawin-bar* requires a C++14 compiler and CMake.
+The third-party libraries [inih](https://github.com/benhoyt/inih) and a subset of [Cairo][cairo] have been included in this repository under `3rdparty` for convenience.

-Create a build folder, and run CMake from there:
+Create a build folder and run CMake from there:

     mkdir build && cd build
     cmake ..